Food Availability Documentation

 Added Fats and Oils

-Due to the termination of select Current Industrial Reports (CIR) by the Census Bureau, data on added fats and oils (except butter) cannot be updated to 2011 in the Food Availability Data System.
+Due to the termination of select Current Industrial Reports (CIR) by the U.S. Census Bureau, data on added fats and oils (except butter) cannot be updated in the Food Availability Data System.

 The U.S. Department of Commerce also provides monthly information on use of primary fats and oils in related products.
 ERS summarizes the data according to primary oil products.
 For example, soybean oil is distributed among various processed products such as margarine and shortening.
 ERS estimates the amount of each primary vegetable oil and animal fat used in the production of margarine and publishes the results in its Oil Crops Yearbook.
 Analysts use data on the distribution of primary oils in processed products in studying the demand for particular oil crops.
 The summary by final product is often used in estimating changes in the fatty acid content of the fats and oils products consumed in the United States.